CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Step 5:  Deleting your work environment

-At the end of your research or your analysis, you can delete your computing enviroment and all the data in it.
+At the end of your research or your analysis, you can delete your computing environment and all the data in it.

-In SD Desktop Homepage click on **Go to launching page**.
-Here, in **Available istances** click on **Delete Desktop**.
+In SD Desktop Homepage click on **Go to the launching page**.
+Here, in **Available instances** click on **Delete Desktop**.

 !!! note